Information we collect

 - We manually review every donation you make via EAF, matching incoming payments on our accounts with donor records on our system.

-- We send you thank-you emails for your donations, and contact you via email if something is unclear or to establish a closer personal relationship with you.
+- We send you thank-you emails for your donations and contact you via email if something is unclear or to establish a closer personal relationship with you.

 - We issue annual tax receipts for Swiss, German, and Dutch taxpayers, for which we also need your physical address.
-Our partners in the US (GiveWell) and the UK (Effective Altruism UK) issue tax receipts in their corresponding countries.

 - We evaluate the information you freely share with us to offer you personalized career or donation advice.